About Us

 The Yamamotos

-The birth of Kyomachi Yamamoto-ya is a story of "transporting the essence of Kyoto life into Taipei."
+The birth of KYOMACHI YAMAMOTOYA is a story of "bringing the daily essence of Japan into Taipei."

-Nestled within Rongjin Gorgeous Time—originally a complex of official dormitories from the Japanese colonial era—this space has been restored into a cultural landmark.
-Our team envisioned recreating the authentic living pulse of a Kyoto Machiya within these historic timber walls, rather than simply opening a "Japanese restaurant."
+Nestled within Rongjin Gorgeous Time—originally a complex of official dormitories from the Japanese era—this space has been restored into a cultural landmark.
+Our team envisioned recreating the lived-in warmth of a Kyoto Machiya within these historic timber walls, rather than simply opening a "Japanese restaurant."

-"Kyomachi" symbolizes the everyday scenery found along the streets of Kyoto;
+"Kyomachi" symbolizes the daily scenery along the streets of Kyoto;

-Together, the name evokes the spirit of a multi-generational shop tucked away in a quiet Kyoto alley.
+Together, the atmosphere evokes the spirit of a multi-generational shop tucked away in a quiet Kyoto alley.

-Kyomachi Yamamoto-ya does not focus on elaborate Kaiseki, but rather on authentic Kyoto-style home cooking, such as:
+KYOMACHI YAMAMOTOYA focuses not on elaborate Kaiseki, but on authentic Japanese home-style meals, such as:

 • Ochazuke and Matcha Soba Noodles